 THE MEETING OF THE LORD

-“Guided by the Spirit, Simeon came into the temple; and when the parents brought in the child Jesus, to do for him what was customary under the law, Simeon took him in his arms and praised God, saying, ‘Master, now you are dismissing your servant in peace, according to your word; for my eyes have seen your salvation, which you have prepared in the presence of all peoples, a light for revelation to the Gentiles and for glory to your people Israel.’”
-(Lk 2: 27-32)
+“Now there was a man in Jerusalem, whose name was Simeon, and this man was righteous and devout, looking for the consolation of Israel, and the Holy Spirit was upon him.
+And it had been revealed to him by the Holy Spirit that he should not see death before he had seen the Lord’s Christ.
+And inspired by the Spirit (ἐν τῷ πνεύματι, in the Spirit) he came into the temple; and when the parents brought in the child Jesus, to do for him according to the custom of the law, he took him up in his arms and blessed God and said, ‘Lord, now lettest thou thy servant depart in peace, according to thy word; for mine eyes have seen thy salvation, which thou hast prepared in the presence of all peoples, a light for revelation to the Gentiles, and for glory to thy people Israel.’”
+(Lk 2: 25-32)

 On the great feast of The Meeting (Ὑπαπαντή) of our Lord (which is today for New Calendar people), we celebrate the encounter, or “meeting,” of two sides: 1.
 Humanity, in the person of Simeon, and 2.
 Divinity, in the incarnate Son of God, Jesus Christ.
 Both sides “are brought” to the meeting-place, the temple, by and in “obedience” (from “ob” + “audire,” meaning, “to listen in”) to God’s voice, expressed in His Spirit and His law.